The Paddle Steamer Preservation Society (PSPS) is Britain's longest established, largest and most successful steamship preservation group.

-A registered charity founded in 1959, we have over 3,000 members and through our associated charitable companies we operate the only two working paddle steamers in Great Britain; PS Waverley and PS Kingswear Castle.
+A registered charity founded in 1959, we have about 2,500 members and through our associated charitable companies we operate the only two working paddle steamers in Great Britain; PS Waverley and PS Kingswear Castle.

 Without the PSPS there would no longer be the opportunity to sail on a Paddle Steamer in Great Britain.